Read This First

 Prompt 2: Give a brief introduction to the most influential Existentialist philosophers.

-The central claim is this: Here’s a brief introduction to some of the most influential existentialist philosophers.
+At the center is a simpler claim: Here’s a brief introduction to some of the most influential existentialist philosophers.

 - Often regarded as the father of existentialism, Kierkegaard’s works laid the groundwork for many existentialist themes.